SARTHAKABIDRA/Resume/Readme.md

 </div>

 ---

-## About Me
+ About Me
 <img align="right" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif" width="300">
-- **My path is clear: as a fresher, to meticulously build and optimize with Java, Python, and JavaScript, laying down the foundational code that secures your company's legacy and propels us toward unparalleled success.
+My path is clear: as a fresher, to meticulously build and optimize with Java, Python, and JavaScript, laying down the foundational code that secures your company's legacy and propels us toward unparalleled success.
-- **Full Stack Developer** with expertise in Java, Python & JavaScript
-- **Machine Learning Enthusiast** specializing in healthcare and Tourism analytics
-- **Currently exploring** Edge Computing and Cloud Technologies
+Full Stack Developer with expertise in Java, Python & JavaScript Machine Learning Enthusiast specializing in healthcare and tourism analytics Currently exploring Edge Computing and Cloud Technologies

 <br clear="right"/>